content-left-bg.png

 • as delegates of the Chief Executive, regional directors internally review exemption decisions made by state school principals.

-Executive Director, Portfolio Services and External Relations
+Executive Director, External Relations and Research

 • as delegate of the Chief Executive, internally review exemption decisions made by non-state school principals and the Manager, Office of Non-State Education.